How To Increase Your Creativity

 One, you respond to the stress by running down to the drugstore, becoming paralyzed by the choices of cards, finally settling on one, purchasing it, and signing your name on the bottom.
 Only for your mother to read it once and discard it.
 Not very inspiring or meaningful.

 The other option, the creative option, is you take a blank piece of paper, fold it in half, and use whatever writing tools you have to make your own original card.
 You work within your limits of skill and resources, and you channel that creativity toward creating a card you know your mother will like.
 (Pro tip, mothers adore almost anything their child creates for them, regardless of skill level).
-Your mother reads the card, realizes you made it, and cherishes it forever.
+Your mother reads the card, realizes you made it, and cherishes it.
 You get to share your creative process for making it, and you communicate your love toward your mother.
 Much more inspiring, real, and meaningful.

 So that leaves us with the question: How can we tap into our inner creativity?